gibsonlab/chronostrain/examples/infant-nt/README.md

 - KneadData
 - (Requirements from `database` example)

+# Important note about KneadData & Trimmomatic interaction on linux conda-forge setup

+If one runs into the KneadData error that the jarfile for trimmomatic is invalid or corrupt, one needs to edit `trimmomatic_jar=“trimmomatic*` to `trimmomatic_jar=trimmomatic.jar` in python script `<CONDA_ENV>/kneaddata/lib/<PYTHON>/site-packages/kneaddata/config.py` to explicitly point to the jar file instead of the executable python wrapper.

 # Pipeline walkthrough

-All scripts are meant to be run from within the `scripts` subdirectory.
+All scripts are meant to be run from within the `scripts` subdirectory (so first do `cd scripts`)

 Files are downloaded to the directory pointed to by the `DATA_DIR` environment variable, specified in `settings.sh`.

 ## 1. Download the dataset.